Moragoh/CMORE-GT-GEN/README.md

 python3 label_generator.py test.mp4
 ```
 3) A new window will pop up, allowing you to review the video frame-by-frame.
-4) Press any key to advance a frame (you can also hold any key to rapidly advance through frames)
+4) Press any key to advance a frame (you can also hold any key to rapidly advance through frames).
 5) When you want to mark the start of an attempt, press '1'
 6) When you want to mark the end of an attempt, press '2'